 An advocate of fiscal discipline, Merkel takes a cautious stance over taking fiscal stimulus steps to support the flagging global economy despite Prime Minister Shinzo Abe's hope for G7 states to take a united action in boosting public outlays.
-She was a physicist living in East Germany before turning to politics in 1989.
-He was responsible as the prime minister for the decision to host the 2008
+She was a physicist living in East Germany before turning to politics in Prime Minister Matteo Renzi The 41-year-old Renzi, who became the youngest Italian prime minister in

 2014, will attend the summit for the third time.
 Italy will assume the presidency of the G7 next year.
-Renzi, a former mayor of Florence and known to be a reform-minded pol-itician, faces the challenging task of reviving the Italian economy, beset by high youth unemployment.
+Renzi, a former mayor of Florence and known to be a reform-minded politician, faces the challenging task of reviving the Italian economy, beset by high youth unemployment.
 The Italian leader is expected to pitch to accelerate structural reforms and implement fiscal stimulus steps to revamp the flagging global economy at the Ise-Shima summit.
 He is known for taking a balanced approach to dealing with diplomatic issues and may explore the possibility of cooperating with Russia, although Moscow is condemned by Western countries for its annexation of the Crimean region of Ukraine.
 Japan Prime Minister Shinzo Abe Abe will chair the Ise-Shima gathering in his fifth summit appearance, including when he served his first stint as prime minister in 2006-2007.
-He seeks to take a leadership role in compiling fiscal stimulus, monetary policy and structural reform policies to address the He will also accompany U.S. President Barack Obama during a historic visit to Hiroshima after the conclusion of the two-day summit.
+He seeks to take a leadership role in compiling fiscal stimulus, monetary policy and structural reform policies to address the rization of the contested waters is stokin Japan-U.S. relations through his visit to Hiroshima following the summit.
+It will be the first time that a sitting U.S. president has visited the city. ery from the Democratic Party's huge loss in the 2014 midterm elections.
+His attacks on Donald Trump, the presumptive Republican presidential nominee, are also drawing attention. resort area in Hokkaido, but could not attend as he stepped down due to health Abe plans to guide his G7 peers to Ise Jingu shrine, Japan's most revered Shinto shrine, on the sidelines of the He will also accompany U.S. President Barack Obama during a historic visit to Hiroshima after the conclusion of the two-day summit.
 He sees the event as an opportunity to strengthen the Japan-U.S. alliance.
 The U.S.

 President Barack Obama Obama will attend his eighth and final summit after becoming the first African-American president in 2009.
 He will use it as another opportunity for consolidating his legacy, which includes a nuclear deal with Iran and the restoration of U.S. diplomatic ties with Cuba.
-Obama seeks to lead summit discussions to address the rise of Islamic State militants and the issue of the South China Sea, where China's alleged militarization of the contested waters is stoking concerns in the region.
+Obama seeks to lead summit discussions to address the rise of Islamic State militants and the issue of the South China Sea, where China's alleged militaing concerns in the region.
+He also hopes to open a new chapter At home, he sees his public support ratings at above 50 percent, in a recov- The benefits and trials of Abenomics Mitsumaru Kumagai SPECIAL TO THE JAPAN TIMES It has been almost three and a half years since the administration of Prime Minister Shinzo Abe launched its economic policy known as Abenomics.
+What I would like to suggest here is that Abenomics is moving in the right direction and that real successes have been achieved.